yaakulya123/siem-dashboard/README.md

-# Modern SIEM Dashboard
+# Modern SIEM Dashboard – Client Interface

-A beautiful, modern frontend layer for Wazuh and other SIEM integrations built with Next.js, React, and TypeScript.
+A beautiful, modern **client (frontend) interface** for Wazuh and other SIEM integrations, built with Next.js, React, and TypeScript.
+This repository contains only the frontend layer for interacting with SIEM data and services.

 ## Features